 Blue Bell Creameries has been a family-held creamery operated out of Brenham since 1907.
 For over 20 of those years, they’ve quietly delivered hundreds of pints of ice cream to We Are Blood for donors.
 Bonus: since this happens in August, and most people don’t have freezers in their cars, it’s fun to watch people take down entire pints of Blue Bell after donating…possibly the best brain freeze you will ever get.

-In honor of National Blood Donor Month in January, Franklin BBQ partnered with We Are Blood to say a big thank you to blood donors.
+In honor of National Blood Donor Month in January, Franklin BBQ partners with We Are Blood to say a big thank you to blood donors.
 Lucky donors and their plus ones have been treated to a private Franklin BBQ dinner.
 No line, tons of brisket, and even more great company.
 Aaron Franklin also helped us get the word out by making a video promoting the event.
 Look for this partnership to continue into the future!

 It’s about time someone brought fresh, all-natural beef and chicken, fresh-cut fries from natural potatoes, and milkshakes, yummy milkshakes, all made in a clean kitchen, by folks taken care of by the business, to a burger drive-through.
 Actually, July 5, 2005, was about that time, when Kathy and Patrick Terry opened the first P. Terry’s burger stand not too far from Austin’s Barton Springs.
 Milkshakes, did we mention the milkshakes?
 P. Terry’s has thanked donors periodically with free milkshakes, and even free burgers.